3TUSK/Temp-l10n/README.md

 By using this work you are agree to obey the terms associated in the license.
 If you have a license issue, please open a issue here.

-pack.png is actually from [Minecraft wiki](http://minecraft.gamepedia.com/File:End_Portal_Frame.png).
-Credits to Minecracft Wiki for the orginal image.

 #### Miscellanea
 If you still have question please do not be hesitate to open a new issue or email the repo owner directly.